jacksund/simmate/tutorials/06_Use_a_cloud_database.md

 ## Should I set up my own database?

-A cloud database let's you save your results to a remote computer through an internet connection, and once a database is set up, you can add as many users and connections as you'd like.
+A cloud database lets you save your results to a remote computer through an internet connection, and once a database is set up, you can add as many users and connections as you'd like.
 Therefore, if you are part of a team, you only need ONE person to setup and manage ONE cloud database.
 Anyone can collaborate if they have a username and password.

 So we could (theoretically) have the entire scientific community working together and sharing their results.
 To this end, our Simmate team tries to get as many labs collaborating as possible.
 If you would like join this effort, simply send an email to simmate.team@gmail.com and ask.
 Once you're on our team, you won't have to setup or manage any cloud database.